AGA Trainee and Young GI Track at DDW®

 Held in conjunction with Digestive Disease Week® (DDW)

-This one-and-a-half-day course is a clinically focused program that offers you immediately applicable information.
+This 1.5-day course is a clinically focused program that offers you immediately applicable information.
 Trainees may register at a reduced registration fee.
 Learn more and register.

 Mentor and Advisor Program: Reception for Trainees/Young GIs: An Evening with AGA Mentors

-Meet your peers, and more established colleagues who serve as mentors through the Mentor and Advisor Program, while enjoying refreshments.
-The RSVP for this event is now closed.
+Meet your peers, and more established colleagues who serve as mentors, through the AGA Mentor and Advisor Program, while enjoying refreshments.

 Board Review Session